m3db/m3/site/content/operational_guide/resource_limits.md

 of `15s` then you would multiply 10,000 by 15 to get 150,000 as a max value with a 15s lookback.

-The third limit is `maxRecentlyQueriedSeriesDiskRead` caps the bytes associated with series IDs matched by a given query.
-This originally was distinct from `maxRecentlyQueriedSeriesBlocks`, which also limits the memory cost of specific series matched in-memory, because of an inefficiency in how allocations would occur even for series known to not be present on disk for a given shard.
-This inefficiency has been resolved https://github.com/m3db/m3/pull/3103 and therefore this limit should be tracking memory cost linearly compared to `maxRecentlyQueriedSeriesBlocks`.
+The third limit `maxRecentlyQueriedSeriesDiskRead` caps the bytes associated with series IDs matched by incoming queries.
+This originally was distinct from the limit `maxRecentlyQueriedSeriesBlocks`, which also limits the memory cost of specific series matched in-memory, because of an inefficiency in how allocations would occur even for series known to not be present on disk for a given shard.
+This inefficiency has been resolved https://github.com/m3db/m3/pull/3103 and therefore this limit should be tracking memory cost linearly relative to `maxRecentlyQueriedSeriesBlocks`.
 It is recommended to defer to using `maxRecentlyQueriedSeriesBlocks` over `maxRecentlyQueriedSeriesDiskRead` given both should be capping the resources in the same manner now.